TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodbmigration.md

 Although 3.6+ is generally compatible with 3.2, we recommend that you provision a new account through the portal for the purpose of trying out the MongoDB server version 3.6+  with your application on a dev or qa instance, *before* you update the account backing any production workload.

 1. For existing accounts, navigate to the **Settings** > **Features** area of your Cosmos DB Mongo account.
 The option, Upgrade to Mongo server (version number), should be visible.
-(If this option does not appear for your account, file a support ticket request.)
+(If this option doesn't appear for your account, file a support ticket request.)

 2. Select **Enable** to start the update.
    The update status will show as **Pending** in the features list for up to 15min.
 When the update has completed, the account will show new connection strings in the portal with `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com`.